thomhastings/bt5-scripts/README.md

 >    grabs couple good wordlists and then checks out the
 >    SVN repository for InfoSec Daily's wordlists[¹⁹][19]
 >    while wgetting every wordlist from SkullSecurity.org[²⁰][20]
->    -- this is massive, and will *not* fit on your HDD
+>    **WARNING: This is massive, and will _not_ fit on your HDD
->    without a dedicated BackTrack install (uncomment first)
+>    without a dedicated BackTrack install!**

 ##### matrix-boot.sh
->    This script does customizations of GRUB and BootSplash.
+>    This script does customizations of GRUB and BootSplash
+>    and sets your wallpaper to The Hacker Manifesto. :-)

 ##### start-red-team.sh
->    I found this script somewhere it starts Armitage Teamserver.
+>    I found this script on BT forums it starts Armitage Teamserver.

 [1]: http://bl4ck5w4n.tk/?p=44 "Bl4ck5w4n's BT5 update script"
 [2]: http://phillips321.googlecode.com "phillips321's pentest scripts"